Codepath-SITE-Capstone/capstone/planning/project_plan.md

 ## Problem Statement and Description

-As a beauty/makeup product owner I need to be able to dispose/donate my products in a more sustainable and guilt-free way.
+As a beauty/makeup product owner I need to be able to get rid of my products in a more sustainable and guilt-free way.

 ## User Roles and Personas